sendinblue/APIv3-nodejs-library/docs/ResellerApi.md

 # **updateChildDomain**
 > updateChildDomain(childAuthKey, domainName, updateChildDomain)

-Updates the sender domain of reseller&#39;s child based on the childAuthKey and domainName passed
+Update the sender domain of reseller&#39;s child based on the childAuthKey and domainName passed

 ### Example
 ```javascript